-When I bought Hawk Hill in late 2010 this coop was a rotting, leaking building used for storage- in fact, the very first bird I put inside escaped through a loose board in the siding in what I’m sure was a very comical scene!
+When I bought Hawk Hill in late 2010 this coop was a rotting, leaking building used for storage.
+In fact, the very first bird I put inside escaped through a loose board in the siding in what I’m sure was a very comical scene!
 In the 2010’s, I did lots of repairs and upgrades to make this coop a comfortable, renovated modern chicken coop.

 Modern upgrades I did to my old coop:

 - I insulated my chicken coop by lining the walls with plywood to reinforce the aging outer siding.

 - After adding interior plywood, I used expanding foam to fill gaps and cracks that were creating drafts in the winter (read more about coop winterization here).

 - Added nesting boxes with reach-through doors from the outside

 - Rebuilt the outdoor run atop the existing foundation (the original run was long rotted away)